chromaui/chromatic-cli/README.md

 ## Contributing

-Because of the nature of this package: it being a connector between storybook and a web service, you may need an app_code to test this locally.
+Because of the nature of this package: it being a connector between Storybook and a web service, you may need an app code to test this locally.
 Just send us a message at opensource@hichroma.com or sign up for an account!

 All contributions are welcome!